Ashmitabasnyat9/Final-year-project/README.md

 All the internet connected desktops/laptops.
 2. Software Requirements
 Jupyter Notebook:
-Jupyter notebooks are a popular tool used by data scientists, machine learning engi￾neers, and researchers to create and share code, visualizations, and narrative text.
+Jupyter notebooks are a popular tool used by data scientists, machine learning engineers, and researchers to create and share code, visualizations, and narrative text.
 They allow you to write and execute code in your web browser and mix it with formatted text, equations, and visualizations.
 Jupyter notebooks support a wide range of programming languages, including Python, R, Julia, and many others.